-Applicants must attach all supporting documentation referenced in Section B, as applicable to the Financing Product.
+Applicants must attach all supporting documentation referenced in Section B, as applicable to the Financing Product for which they are applying.
 This may include copies of site control agreements, entitlement approvals, agreements, financial statements, and other records as specified.

 E. Conflict of Interest Disclosure Form